GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 - Applications of Derivatives Applications of derivatives: Rate of change, increasing/decreasing functions, tangents, and normals, approximation, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
 Simple problems (on basic principles, understanding of the subject, and real-life situations).

-- Integrals Integration as an inverse process of differentiation.
+- Integrals Integration is an inverse process of differentiation.
 Integration of a variety of functions by substitution, by partial fractions and by parts, only simple integral.
 Definite integrals as a limit of a sum.
 Fundamental Theorem of Calculus (without proof).
 Evaluation of definite integrals, basic properties of definite integrals.

-- Applications of the Integrals Applications in finding the area under simple curves, especially lines, arcs of circles/parabolas/ellipses (in standard form only), area between the two above said curves (the region should be clearly identifiable).
+- Applications of the Integrals Applications in finding the area under simple curves, especially lines, arcs of circles/parabolas/ellipses (in standard form only), and the area between the two above said curves (the region should be clearly identifiable).

 - Differential Equations- Definition, degree, and order, general and particular solutions of a differential equation.
 Formation of a differential equation from the general solution.
 The solution of differential equations by the method of separation of variables, homogeneous differential equations of the first order and first degree.
 Solutions of a linear differential equation.